 As you can see below, for an app with runtime packages, you get the proper configuration, as shown by SysInternals Process Explorer:

-In general notice that these flags enforce security and there is a chance that an application using low-level code might not work any more.
-For example, we discovered that some old ActiveX control don’t work in the IDE any more, due to a conflict with the DEP flag.
+In general, these flags enforce security, and an application that uses low-level code may no longer function properly.
+We discovered, for example, that some old ActiveX controls no longer work in the IDE due to a conflict with the DEP flag.

-If you see any issue in your applications, you can disable these flags, but we recommend looking into the underlying issue, as some companies as starting to require that all of the software they use is built with all of the Microsoft recommended security flags enabled.
+If you notice any problems with your applications, you can disable these flags, but we recommend investigating the underlying problem, as some companies are requiring that all software they use to be built with all of the Microsoft recommended security flags enabled.